chelseabadgett/ticketmaster-playlist-generator/README.md

 ## Overview

-This is a web application that grabs the current authenticated user's top listened to songs on Spotify, the user's local Ticketmaster shows and recommends personalized songs that match the listeners music taste for concerts nearby.
+This is a web application that finds user's local Ticketmaster shows and displays top Spotify songs for those artists.

 ## Pre-requisites